It’s a good idea to apply for your home loan before you start looking at houses so you know how much you’ll be able to borrow.

 How can I prepare to apply for a home loan?

 If this is your first property purchase, you might like to do some online research to help get prepared before you apply for finance.
 Check out our home loan application tips as well as our calculators to get an idea of how much you might be able to borrow.
-You can also use this tool to learn more about the benefits and features of the different ASB home loans.

 How do I apply for finance?